atifzamandev/CompaniesMarketplace/README.md

 ### A portal for buying and selling companies.

+Project is live at: [Click To Visit Companies Marketplace](https://companies-marketplace-1siky75d3-atif-zamans-projects.vercel.app/)

 ## Project overview

-The purpose of this project is to create a marketplace for i buying and selling companies.
+The purpose of this project is to create a marketplace for buying and selling companies.
 Guest user can view companies, search them and users can add companies.

 ### Initial Project Setup

 The project was built from scratch using the following tech stack:

 - Next.js – For app routing and server-side rendering.
+- React 19 - Utilized some latest feature from react 19.
 - TypeScript – Adds type safety to the code and helps catch errors at compile time.
 - Supabase – Handles authentication and database management.
 - Tailwind CSS – For styling.
 - ShadCN – Provides UI components.

+## Features

+- Business UI Card
+- Search and Filtre Functionality
+- Business Details
+- User Signup and Login
+- Authentication with Google and GitHub.
+- Login User To Add Business
+- All the data is stored in Supabase Tables
+- Clean and Responsive Interface
+- Deployed to vercel using CI/CD

 ## Project Steps